gleich/desktop/README.md

 #### `LinuxQuitApp()`

-Kill an application by passing the name of the application.
+Kill an application by passing the [PID](https://www.computerhope.com/jargon/p/pid.htm).
 Returns any error that might have occurred.

 Example: